 PKS offers tuition assistance to families with demonstrated financial need.
 We ask that every family cover a minimum 15% of their child’s tuition costs, but recognize that each situation is unique.
 We want to work with you so that no qualified student is prevented from considering enrollment at PKS for financial reasons.

-The 2016 tax return should be submitted as soon as you file.
+The 2017 tax return should be submitted as soon as you file.
 We encourage you to apply as early as possible to provide ample time to conduct a complete review of your application.
-If you cannot file your 2017 tax return by February 2, 2018 please do still submit all other documents and we will use this data to give an award conditional on your 2017 tax return.
-We will need all filed 2017 tax returns by March 31, 2018 at the latest.
+If you cannot file your 2018 tax return by February 1, 2019 please do still submit all other documents and we will use this data to give an award conditional on your 2017 tax return.
+We will need all filed 2018 tax returns and supporting documents by March 31, 2019 at the latest.

 How to Apply